MicrosoftDocs/windows-itpro-docs/windows/deploy/provisioning-multivariant.md

 ### TargetState priorities

-You can define more than one **TargetState** within a provisioning package to apply variant settings that match device conditions.
+You can define more than one **TargetState** within a provisioning package to apply settings to devices that match device conditions.
 When the provisioning engine evalues each **TargetState**, more than one **TargetState** may fit current device conditions.
-To determine the order in which the variant settings are applied, the system assigns a priority to every **TargetState**.
+To determine the order in which the settings are applied, the system assigns a priority to every **TargetState**.

-A variant setting that matches a **TargetState** with a lower priority is applied before the variant that matches a **TargetState** with a higher priority.
-Variant settings that match more than one **TargetState** with equal priority are applied according to the order that each **TargetState** is defined in the provisioning package.
+A setting that matches a **TargetState** with a lower priority is applied before the setting that matches a **TargetState** with a higher priority.
+This means that a setting for the **TargetState** with the higher priority can overwrite a setting for the **TargetState** with the lower priority.

+Settings that match more than one **TargetState** with equal priority are applied according to the order that each **TargetState** is defined in the provisioning package.

-The **TargetState** priority is assigned based on the conditions priority and the priority evaluation rules are as followed:
+The **TargetState** priority is assigned based on the conditions priority (see the [Conditions table](#conditions) for priorities).
+The priority evaluation rules are as followed:

 1. **TargetState** with P0 conditions is higher than **TargetState** without P0 conditions.